 The community meeting exception allows a majority of legislative body members to attend privately sponsored neighborhood meetings, town hall forums, chamber of commerce lunches or other community meetings at which issues of local interest are discussed. § 54952.2(c)(3).
-In order to fall within this exception, however, members of the legislative body must observe several rules that limit this exception.
+In order to fall within this exception, however, the community meeting must satisfy specific criteria.
 First, the community meeting must be "open and publicized."
-Therefore, attendance by a majority of the legislative body at a homeowners association meeting that is limited to the residents of a particular development and only publicized among members of that development would not qualify for this exemption.
-Also, as with the other exceptions, a majority of legislative body members cannot discuss among themselves items of business of their own local agency other than as part of the scheduled program.
+Therefore, a homeowners' association meeting restricted to the residents of a particular development and only publicized to those residents cannot be attended by a majority of the legislative body without following the Brown Act requirements because the meeting does not qualify for the exception.
+And again, for those meetings that fall within the community meeting exception, a majority of legislative body members cannot discuss among themselves items of business of their own local agency other than as part of the scheduled program.